-(3) Upon the entry of the name and other particulars of a registered offender in any register in 1[State] of Himachal Pradesh under sub-section (2), the provisions of this Act and the rules made thereunder shall apply to him as if he has been registered, in pursuance of a direction given under section 3, in the register of the district to which he has changed his ordinary residence.

-9. Duration of registration and re-registration of habitual offenders.-(1) Subject to the provisions of sub-section (3), the registration of a habitual offender under this Act shall, unless earlier cancelled, cease to be in force on the expiry of five years from the date of such registration, and on such cancellation or expiry the habitual offender shall cease to be a registered offender.
+- (3) Upon the entry of the name and other particulars of a registered offender in any register in the State under sub-section (2), the provisions of this Act and the rules made thereunder shall apply to him as if he has been registered, in pursuance of a direction given under section 3, in the register of the district to which he has changed his ordinary residence. - 9.
+(1) Subject to the provision of sub-section (3), the registration of a habitual Duratios of offender under this Act shall, unless earlier cancelled, cease to be in force on the registration omender under this Act shall, unless earner cancellation, cease to be in force on the and re-expiry of five years from the date of such registration, and on such cancellation or registration expiry the habitual offender shall cease to be a registered offender.